-The School of Science & Engineering is hosting a seminar series for the spring semester.
+The School of Science & Engineering is hosting a seminar series for the fall and spring semester.
+Seminars are scheduled on Fridays from noon to 1:00 pm in room 205.
 Below is a list of seminar talk announcements with the associated times and dates for the presentation.
-Talks will be held in building 4, room 305 from 12pm-1pm.

 This talk will discuss how the features of cloud computing can be combined with machine-generated big data to provide companies, government organizations, and academia with a vast array of cyber security insights to protect your valuable assets, including features not often exploited.
 Using a multitude of sensor points and advanced analytic engines, cyber defense can be strengthened and insider threat awareness can be expanded-all while improving daily infrastructure knowledge and understanding.